Skip to main content

 • graphics

-• “All in all, I think the remake vastly improved upon the mod and I had a real blast playing it and even had a better time admiring the stunning visuals that the developers cooked up for us.
-I definitely recommend playing this game if you have never heard of the original mod or are a fan of survival horror.”
+• “All in all I think the remake vastly improved upon the mod and I had a real blast playing it and I had an even better time admiring the stunning visuals that the devs cooked up for us; I definitely recommend playing this game if you have never heard of the original mod or are a fan of survival horror.”

 • music